awsdocs/amazon-application-discovery-user-guide/doc_source/discovered_servers.md

 1. In the table, choose a **Server ID** link to display details about that server\.
 This opens a details page with basic system information, system performance, and the status of recent export jobs\.
 Under the server name at the top of the page, the console displays applications and tags associated with the server\.
 Choose **Actions** to see the actions that can be performed on the server, including **Group as application**, **Add tag**, **Remove server from application**, **Remove tag**, and **Export server details**\.

 Tags are user\-defined key/value pairs that can store meta\-information about servers\.
 Application discovery tags are similar to AWS tags, but the two types of tag cannot be used interchangeably\.
 You can add or remove tags on up to 10 servers at a time on the **Servers** page\.
 On server details pages, you can add or remove tags only for the selected server\.
-Up to five tags can be added or removed from a server or servers in a single operation\.
+Up to five tags can be added or removed from a server or servers in a single operation\.<a name="tag_servers"></a>

 **To tag multiple servers**